 1. I'm going to lead with this because it's one of the biggest issues: measurements.
 It's imperative that you submit good measurements.
 If you feel unsure or uncomfortable with this process be sure to ask the seller for explicit directions.
 Typically they'll want your measurements taken over the undergarments you'll be wearing with the costume.
 Do not substitute bra sizes for measurements.
 Do not measure your clothes instead of your body.
 And in some cases, you will absolutely need a second person because the very process of reaching some measurements will result in distortions.
 There is nothing a seller can do if you provide poor measurements.

 2. Do your research.
 Read reviews..
 Ask people in the community.
 Ask all your questions up front.
 How long should it take?
 What if it takes longer?
 What are their return policies?
-Do they keep the materials on hand, or procure them after the order is placed?
+Do they have the materials on hand, or procure them after the order is placed?
 What if they can't get them?

 And if there are bad reviews take the time to read the specifics of the complaints - are they reasonable?
 Were they resolved fairly?

 3. What to do if you're not satisfied with the product?
 This relates very much to #2 - educating yourself about their return policy - because it's a very real possibility you may not receive something up to your standards.
-I've seen custom work span the gammut of amateur to professional.
+I've seen custom work span the gamut of amateur to professional.

 4. What to do if you love the work, but it simply doesn't fit?
 The best place is to revisit the measurements given.
 Does it match the measurements, but not fit?
 Does it match neither?
 If you're goal is to have the costume corrected you'll need to be as specific as possible.
 When dealing with online transactions you need to realize that these problems are a very real outcome that can happen.
 If you're not prepared to resolve this you probably shouldn't order anything custom online.
 How the seller resolves these issues is crucial to their online reputation.